|

 whatever the outcome it promised an exciting journey full of life and

+the unexpected.
+I signed on the spot.
 As I begin telling others of my decision, surprisingly, I find support

 for he Idea almost everywhere I turn.
 It turns out that Michael, a colleague